 Do whatever it takes

-"Traditionally, in natural-language processing, you are given an article and you need to do whatever it takes to extract [information] correctly from this article," Regina Barzilay, the senior author of a paper describing the research.
+"Traditionally, in natural-language processing, you are given an article and you need to do whatever it takes to extract [information] correctly from this article," said Regina Barzilay, the senior author of a paper describing the research.

 "That's very different from what you or I would do.
 When you're reading an article that you can't understand, you're going to go on the web and find one that you can understand."